AndrewHakmi/Nexus/Challenges.md

 - ⚙️ DevOps Skills: Experience with CI pipelines in GitHub and possibly Google Cloud Platform will be instrumental in streamlining our operations.

-Are you ready to play a pivotal role in Auto-GPT's journey?
-Apply now to become a Challenge Creator!
+Are you ready to play a pivotal role in Auto-GPT's journey??
+Introduce yourself now in our [Discord](https://discord.com/channels/1092243196446249134/1092423060923101304) and become a Challenge Creator!
 🚀